cecobask/homelab/kubernetes/platform/cilium/README.md

 ## Bootstrap

-The base manifests are generated manually, then automatically applied during Talos bootstrap.
+The manifests are generated manually and applied automatically during Talos bootstrap.
-ArgoCD takes over the Cilium installation after the Talos cluster has been bootstrapped.
+Argo CD takes over the Cilium resources after the Talos cluster has been bootstrapped.

 ```
-kubectl kustomize --enable-helm cilium/base > cilium/base/manifests.yaml
+kubectl kustomize --enable-helm > manifests.yaml
 ```